How To Build Your Kitchen Confidence

 Confidence is like a muscle that needs to be exercised to grow.
 You are getting better and better at cooking every time you try a new recipe, experiment with a new food or ingredient, or try something you never thought you would do.

-One of my Natural Chef Students, Peggy (not her real name) was convinced that she would never be able to cook without a recipe.
-During one class assignment that required she and her cooking partner go “off-recipe”, she just about had a panic attack.
+One of my Natural Foods Training Students, Peggy (not her real name) was convinced that she would never be able to cook without a recipe.
+During one class assignment that required she and her cooking partner go “off-recipe”, she just about fainted.
 Once she realized I wasn’t going to let her out of the assignment, she relaxed and started to implement some of the things she had learned in class.
 And her finished dish?
 Creative and delicious.

 Here are three ways to start building your kitchen confidence: